He-Zhao17/java-LinkedList/src/README.md

 4. (5 points) Now let's subclass LinkedList to make a SortedLinkedList.
 It will keep all items in sorted order using insertionSort.
 You should implement the Comparable interface on the Node class.

-5. (5 points) Implement the List interface for your LinkedList.
-This will require adding an Iterator to your LinkedList, as we did in the previous lab.
+<del>5.
+(5 points) Implement the List interface for your LinkedList.
+This will require adding an Iterator to your LinkedList, as we did in the previous lab.</del>

 6. (5 points) Now create Stack and Queue interfaces that your LinkedList implements.
 Stack should implement push() and pop(), and Queue should implement enqueue() and dequeue();